Should drums be in mono, panned straight down the middle? Or should drums be in stereo, spread across the entirety of

-One of the primary reasons that we like to keep our individual drum hits in mono is that having them in stereo has the potential to cause unnecessary masking or phasing problems, and second, to make them sound more powerful in the mix.
+One of the primary reasons that we like to keep our individual drum hits in mono is that having them in stereo could cause unnecessary masking or phasing problems, and second, to make them sound more powerful in the mix.

-To avoid that, always keep in mind to use Stereo Analyzer that will show you how wide is the stereo for the individual drums.
+To avoid unwanted balancing/correlation issues, always keep in mind to use Stereo Analyzer that will show you how wide is the stereo for the individual drums.
 There are plenty of plugins that can help you with that.
 For instance, you can go and buy A.O.M.
 Stereo Imager, or you can get a FREE plugin like Izotope Imager 2 or great Flux Stereo Tool v3.

 Also, the next alternative would be the IXL Stereo Analyzer that you can see in the picture below.
 In this example, under “Balance” you can see as sound has a narrow stereo wide that is close to mono but still includes stereo information.
 Under “Correlation” the candle is on the right side and that means no stereo cancellation issues (the more it’s in the right, the more safety the stereo correlation is.)

 Of course, it doesn’t mean you want to have the same stereo wide on your other sounds.
-If you are mixing percussions, the stereo would be pretty wide as percussions don’t have such a big impact as a kick drum that is very low-end focused.
+If you are mixing percussions, the stereo would be pretty wide on them as percussions don’t have such a big impact as a kick drum or bass.

 And this is how it looks like by using Izotope Imager 2 :

 Check this video that will explain to you further how to mix in Mono: